 The two evaluations scheduled to be initiated in 2017-18 are both in progress.
-The Evaluation of Visitor Safety is currently considered to be on track for approval by its original timeline of March 2019.
-In Fall 2018, the scope of the Evaluation of Highway Management was expanded to include all roadways managed by Parks Canada and as a result the expected approval date revised to December 2019.
+The Evaluation of Visitor Safety is currently considered to be on track for approval by November 2019.
+In fall 2018, the scope of the Evaluation of Highway Management was expanded to include all roadways managed by Parks Canada and as a result the expected approval date is revised to May 2020.